interval1066/bpe_framework/purpose.md

 - Explicit tests for consciousness-related capabilities

 We believe that continued development of such frameworks, coupled with thoughtful theoretical analysis, will gradually illuminate the boundary conditions for consciousness in artificial systems.

-**References:**
-**Title:** The Search for the Edge of Consciousness with Artificial Intelligence: A Technical Framework for Language Model Emergence